Bingly1/rogues-repository/README.md

 # rogues-repository

-this is my repository for malware! mostly rogues and other "cool" things i find while browsing sketchy sites. i also have no idea how to use github so bare with me
+this is my repository for malware! mostly rogues and other "cool" things i find while browsing sketchy sites. most of these are gonna be pc optimizers that dont work but theres other things here too. i also have no idea how to use github so bare with me.

 pass for the zip files is "Bingle"